 Parkinson’s disease afflicts up to a million people in the United States.
 Sixty thousand new cases are documented by doctors each year.
 Studies show that men are at 1.5 times greater risk than women.
 Also, the average age of onset is 60.
 Currently, there is not a cure for this devastating disease.
-Also, there are a lot of prescription and non-prescription drugs to alleviate some of the symptoms associated with the disease.
+Also, there is a lot of prescription and non-prescription drugs to alleviate some of the symptoms associated with the disease.
 Finally, Ultimate CBD Warehouse will show you how the effects of CBD may be able to help with Parkinson’s based on scientific research.

 Parkinson’s disease has a progressive course characterized by the degeneration of dopaminergic neurons.
 Also, no neuroprotective treatments have been discovered, the endocannabinoid system has emerged as a promising target.
 The result, Cannabidiol enters the numerous options to help people.

 A study found that there is a possible effect of CBD in improving quality of life measures in patients.

 Also, another study concluded that cannabinoids seem to be able to treat at least some symptoms of the neurological disease.